Foo Fighters: The Colour and the Shape (1996–1997)

-After touring through the spring of 1996, Foo Fighters entered Bear Creek Studio in Woodinville, Washington, with producer Gil Norton to record its second album.
+After touring through the spring of 1996, the Foo Fighters entered Bear Creek Studio in Woodinville, Washington, with producer Gil Norton to record its second album.
 While Grohl once again wrote all the songs, the rest of the band collaborated on the arrangements.
 With the sessions nearly complete, Grohl took the rough mixes to Los Angeles, intending to finish his vocal and guitar parts.
 While there, Grohl realized that he was not happy with the drumming and replaced most of Goldsmith's drum tracks with his own.
 Though Grohl hoped that Goldsmith would still play on the tour, Goldsmith felt betrayed and left the band.

 In need of a replacement for Goldsmith, Grohl contacted Alanis Morissette's touring drummer Taylor Hawkins for a recommendation.
 Grohl was surprised when Hawkins volunteered himself.
 Hawkins made his debut with the group in time for the release of its second album, The Colour and the Shape, in May 1997.
 The album included the singles "Monkey Wrench", "Everlong" and "My Hero".

-Smear left Foo Fighters in 1997, citing exhaustion and burnout, and was replaced by Grohl's former Scream bandmate Franz Stahl.
-Stahl toured with Foo Fighters for the next few months and appeared on two tracks recorded for movie soundtracks, a re-recording of "Walking After You", also released as a single, for The X-Files and "A320" for Godzilla.
+Smear left the Foo Fighters in 1997, citing exhaustion and burnout, and was replaced by Grohl's former Scream bandmate Franz Stahl.
+Stahl toured with the Foo Fighters for the next few months and appeared on two tracks recorded for movie soundtracks, a re-recording of "Walking After You", also released as a single, for The X-Files and "A320" for Godzilla.
 A B-side from the "My Hero" single, "Dear Lover", appeared in the horror film Scream 2.
 The tour for The Colour and the Shape album in 1998 included performances at Glastonbury Festival (on the main stage) and the Reading Festival.